thebrandonlucas/blog/src/routes/blog/rome/price-of-roman-empire/+page.md

 > He [Sulpicianus] had already begun to use the only effectual argument, and to treat for the Imperial dignity; but the more prudent of the Praetorians, apprehensive that, in this private contract, they should not obtain a just price for so valuable a commodity, ran out upon the ramparts; and, with a loud voice, proclaimed that the Roman world was to be disposed of to the best bidder by public auction.
 This infamous offer, the most insolent excess of military licence, diffused an universal grief, shame, and indignation throughout the city.

 Rome, the empire encompassing nearly the whole European world, just past the height of its power and after the end of a long period of peace, was up for sale to the highest bidder.
-Events like this make you consider the stability of our own, modern governments.

 The buyer ended up being a wealthy senator, Didius Julianus, who won the bid against Sulpicianus, and who was placed on the throne soon thereafter, paraded to his new palace ceremoniously by the Praetorians.
 After a big party and celebration, when the excitement had died down and he was left alone, Julianus was haunted by the gravity of what he'd done: